redoper1/FiveM-Point-finger/README.md

 # FiveM-Point-finger
-FiveM-Point-finger is a FiveM resource which adds ability to point with players finger.
+FiveM-Point-finger is a FiveM resource which adds the ability to point with the player's finger.

 ### Download & Installation
 #### Download